Design Processes

 When a project schedule is produced it will include a timeline for cabinetry.
 The design drawings are precisely detailed by a shop draftsman to produce Shop Drawings for fabrication.
 All material choices and appliance selections must be made prior to Shop Drawings.
 When a project is built, we stage cabinetry in our shop to make sure everything fits to our precise tolerances.
 This will include fitting any appliances in place.
 We invite our clients to come in and view their staged project before it is disassembled and goes into finishing.

 The finishing process could involve 5 to 25 steps depending on the desired look.
-We provide custom finish samples for our clients to approval.
+We provide custom finish samples for our clients to approve.
 The shop schedule you receive will take into account the time involved based on the chosen finishing process.
 All of our cabinetry is meticulously wrapped and protected for shipping to your home.

 During the course of the project we include periodic cleaning.
 At project completion, we provide a maid service and can offer other services you may require to transition back into your home.
 We will also provide documentation and maintenance information to help you become familiarized with your newly finished project.